Search

 CA24-10

 86 days.
 Cucumis melo.
 (F1) Ambrosia Cantaloupe.
 The plant produces high yields of 4 ½ to 5 lb round cantaloupes.
-The melon is recognized as one of the best tasting melons.
-These eastern type melons have a terrific extra sweet flavor and peach colored flesh.
+It is a popular cantaloupe variety prized for its exceptionally sweet, juicy, tender salmon-peach colored flesh, rich aroma, and small seed cavity.
+The melon is recognized as one of the best-tasting melons.
+These eastern-type melons have a terrific extra-sweet flavor and peach colored flesh.
 It has a nectarous aroma and is very juicy.
-Melons have small seed cavities.
 An excellent choice for home gardens and market growers.
 A variety from the USA.
 Disease Resistant: DM, PM.

 $4.00 $3.50